 1 UNIFORM ENVIRONMENTAL COVENANTS ACT 2 3 SECTION 1.
 TITLE.
 This [Act] may be cited as the Uniform Environmental Covenants 4 [Act].
 5 6 SECTION 2.
 DEFINITIONS.
 In this [Act]: 7 (1) "Activity and use limitations" means restrictions or obligations with respect to real 8 property.
 9 (2) "Affected local government" means a county, city, municipality, or other unit of 10 local government in which real property subject to an environmental covenant is located.
-11 (3) "Agency" means thea state or federal governmental bodyagency that determines or 12 approves the environmental response project that includes creation of an pursuant to which the 13 environmental covenant is created.
-The term includes the [insert name of state regulatory agency 14 for environmental protection].
-15 (4) "Common interest community" means real estate with respect to which a person, by 16 virtue of his ownership of a unit, is obligated to pay for real estate taxes, insurance premiums, 17 maintenance, or improvement of other real estate described in a declaration.
-"Ownership of a 18 unit" does not include holding a leasehold interest of less than [20] years in a unit, including 19 renewal options.
-20 (45)- "Environmental covenant" means a servitude arising under an environmental 21 response project that- imposes activity and use limitations.
-22 ( 56 ) "Environmental response project" means a plan or work performed for
+11 (3) "Agency" means a state or federal agency that determines or approves the 12 environmental response project pursuant to which the environmental covenant is created.
+The 13 term includes the [insert name of state regulatory agency for environmental protection].
+14 (4) "Common interest community" means real estate with respect to which a person, by 15 virtue of his ownership of a unit, is obligated to pay for real estate taxes, insurance premiums, 16 maintenance, or improvement of other real estate described in a declaration.
+"Ownership of a 17 unit" does not include holding a leasehold interest of less than [20] years in a unit, including 18 renewal options.
+19 (5) "Environmental covenant" means a servitude arising under an environmental 20 response project that imposes activity and use limitations.
+21 (6) "Environmental response project" means a plan or work performed for environmental 22 remediation of real property, conducted:

-1 environmental remediation of real property, conducted: 2 (A) under a federal or state governmental program requiring governing environmental 3 remediation of real property, including [insert references to state law requiring governing 4 environmental remediation], or 5 (B) incident to closingclosure of a solid or hazardous waste management unit if the 6 closingclosure is conducted with approval of an agency; or 7 (C) under a program of state voluntary remediation of real property subject to 8 approval and supervision by a governmental authority or by a person authorized by a 9 governmental authority or by statute.
-10 (6clean-up program authorized in [insert reference to state statute or regulation].
-11 (7) "Holder" means a person other than an agency or other governmental body that is 12 named as a holder in, including an owner or agency, that is the grantee of an environmental 13 covenant.
-The interest of a holder is an interest in real property, except that the interest of a 14 holder that is an agency is not an interest in real property if the environmental covenant so 15 provides.
-16 (78) "Interested party" means any person, other than an owner, that has an arecorded 17 interest in the real property that is subject to an environmental covenant.
-The term includes a 18 person that has an interest in the real property created by a security instrument.
-19 (89) "Owner" means a person that holds owns the fee simple in real property that is 20 subject to an environmental covenant.
-21 $(9\underline{10})$ "Person" means an individual; corporation; business trust; estate; trust; partnership; 22 limited liability company; association; joint venture; government; governmental agency,
+(A) under a federal or state governmental program governing environmental remediation of real property, including [insert references to state law governing environmental remediation], or (B) incident to closure of a solid or hazardous waste management unit if the closure

+- e is conducted with approval of an agency; or - (C) under a state voluntary clean-up program authorized in [insert reference to state statute or regulation]. - (7) "Holder" means a person, including an owner or agency, that is the grantee of an environmental covenant.
+The interest of a holder is an interest in real property, except that the interest of a holder that is an agency is not an interest in real property if the environmental covenant so provides. - (8) "Interested party" means any person, other than an owner, that has a recorded interest in the real property that is subject to an environmental covenant.
+The term includes a person that has an interest in the real property created by a security instrument. - (9) "Owner" means a person that owns the fee simple in real property that is subject to an environmental covenant. - (10) "Person" means an individual; corporation; business trust; estate; trust; partnership; limited liability company; association; joint venture; government; governmental agency, subdivision, instrumentality or body; public corporation; or any other legal or commercial entity. - (11) "Record" means information that is inscribed on a tangible medium or that is stored in an electronic or other medium and is retrievable in perceivable form. - (12) "Security instrument" means a mortgage, deed of trust, security deed, contract for